The European green crab (also known as European shore crab or green shore crab).

 These native species may be confused with this marine pest.

 Photo: Leon Altoff

 In August 2009, the Minister made an emergency declaration to list the species as a Class 1 Noxious fish under Section 209 of the Fisheries Management Act 1994.
 This declaration prohibits the possession and sale of live European Green Crabs in NSW.

 Eradication of an introduced species is nearly impossible once they become established.
 With this in mind, DPI is endeavouring to gain a better understanding of the distribution, abundance and potential impacts of the European Green Crab throughout NSW.

 DPI developed a pest identification card for the European Green Crab that has been distributed to all oyster and mussel farmers as well as interested members of the public.
 This step has been taken to assist in identifying and differentiating between European Green Crab and similar native species.
 Additionally, oyster farmers have been asked to report any impacts upon production that they attribute to European Green Crab.

 DPI has given support to local groups interested in reducing the numbers of this pest crab in localised areas of the south-coast.
-This support included a trapping program that was completed during 2010-2011 by the Sapphire Coast Marine Discovery Centre and the Southern Rivers Catchment Management Authority (with Commonwealth Caring for our Country funding and the assistance of volunteers).
+This support included a trapping program that was completed during 2010-2011 by the Sapphire Coast Marine Discovery Centre and the former Southern Rivers Catchment Management Authority (with Commonwealth Caring for our Country funding and the assistance of volunteers).